erickim713/DesignProject/dp4/README.md

   * Alarm the user to take photos (every 1 hour?
 2 hours? depending on user settings)

 * Asking for permission for the gps access as the starting page is not necessary.
 It should be shown when the user starts recording for the first time or when the user's setting to the permission is int "not allowed" state.
+  * It definitely should not ask the user every time he opens the application.

 -----------
 ### **Paper vs Digital**